python-useful-helpers/exec-helpers/README.rst

 ------------
 Main methods are `execute`, `check_call` and `check_stderr` for simple executing, executing and checking return code and executing, checking return code and checking for empty stderr output.
-This methods are almost the same for `SSHCleint` and `Subprocess`, except specific flags.
+This methods are almost the same for `SSHClient` and `Subprocess`, except specific flags.

 .. note:: By default ALL methods have timeout 1 hour, infinite waiting can be enabled, but it's special case.